MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-kql.md

 1. Write and select the function name.

-1. Select the lightbulb icon or press *Ctrl + .* to open the quick fix options.
+1. Select the light bulb icon or press *Ctrl + .* to open the quick fix options.

 1. To define the function inline, select **Inline (Inline function)** or **Inline Recursive (Inline function)**.